L'épuisement, symptômes et comment y remédier

 • Weakened immune system

-If you feel several of these, or it affects a loved one, it would be wise to read on…
+If you experience several of these, or if it affects a loved one, it would be wise to read on…

-The nervous system keeps the body on alert by increasing levels of stress hormones in individuals who perceive that they do not really have control over certain things that seem essential to them.
-Hormones affect the whole body.
-As long as they don't regain control of the situation or let go, the hormones will affect his body.
-Difficulty sleeping, weakened immune system, tense muscles, altered blood pressure, affected digestive system, concentration and memory problems, mood swings, chronic fatigue.
+The nervous system keeps the body on alert by increasing stress hormone levels in people who feel they don’t really have control over certain things that seem essential to them.
+The hormones act throughout the body.
+As long as they haven’t regained control of the situation or let go, the hormones will affect their body.
+Difficulty sleeping, weakened immune system, tense muscles, altered blood pressure, affected digestive system, problems with concentration and memory, mood swings, chronic fatigue.

-Step number 1 to recover from it is, on the one hand, to become aware of it.
-Sometimes you have to move away from the tree to better visualize the forest.
+The first step to getting over it is, in part, to become aware of it.
+Sometimes you have to step away from the tree to better see the forest.

-Exhaustion can easily lead to depression, or even major depression.
-Getting started is crucial.
-And recovering adequately from exhaustion requires a review of lifestyle habits.
+Exhaustion can easily lead to low mood, even to major depression.
+Taking charge is crucial.
+And properly recovering from exhaustion requires a review of lifestyle habits.

-Recognizing the symptoms surrounding it provides a better perspective of the real needs.⠀⠀
+Recognizing the symptoms that accompany it gives a clearer perspective on the real needs. ⠀⠀

 ⠀⠀⠀⠀⠀